Federal Loan Program Required Documents For Disbursement

-As a first-time borrower, you must submit a separate signed MPN agreement for each federal loan you choose to borrow (the Unsubsidized Loan and Graduate Plus Loan in order to receive the federal loans funds you have accepted.
+As a first-time borrower, you must submit a separate signed MPN agreement for each federal loan you choose to borrow (the Unsubsidized Loan and/or Graduate PLUS Loan) in order to receive the federal loans funds you accept.

 The MPN completion is typically a one-time requirement, valid for 10 years.
 If you have an MPN agreement already on file from prior borrowing, you may not need to complete a new one.

-Specific to Graduate PLUS Loan: There is no online application for the Grad Plus Loan through Direct Loans for Chicago-Kent College of Law.
+Specific to Graduate PLUS Loan: There is no, direct online application for the Graduate PLUS Loan through Direct Loans for Chicago-Kent College of Law.
 Your acceptance of the loan on the myIIT portal serves as your authorization for Direct Loans to process a credit check as this is federal credit based loan.
 A new credit check is processed by Direct Loans each academic year, and in some cases each time a loan is requested by the student.
-If a Plus Loan is approved with an endorser or an appeal, a new MPN agreement may be required.
-Click here to read about your options if you have been denied the Plus Loan.
+If a Graduate PLUS Loan is approved with an endorser or an appeal, a new MPN agreement may be required.

 - First time borrowers of federal student loans at Chicago-Kent College of Law must the complete Loan Entrance Counseling online with Federal Student Aid at studentloans.gov.

 - Complete the combined Federal Unsubsidized and Federal Graduate PLUS Loan Counseling.

 Please allow at least 1 week for the requirement to clear on the myIIT portal and for your funds to be disbursed to your student account accordingly.